 Playstyle for Affliction Warlocks

 The Affliction Warlock has two roles when in an Arena: keep applying spread pressure and survive.
 Affliction Warlocks are powerful because they have strong AoE damage and the ability to avoid damage through clever use of mobility.
-Most of your damage will come from your DoTs ( Agony, Corruption, Unstable Affliction) and you will score kills with Malefic Rapture and Rapid Contagion.
-What makes this specialization tricky is finding time to chain cast Malefic Raptures while staying alive.
+Most of your damage will come from your DoTs ( Agony, Corruption, Unstable Affliction) and you will score kills with Malefic Rapture, Drain Life and Rapid Contagion.
+What makes this specialization tricky is finding time to deal damage or cast Fear while trying to stay alive.
 You will survive by using your mobility in the forms of Demonic Circle, Demonic Gateway as well as Soulshape to create distance between yourself and your enemies.
 Additionally, Howl of Terror and Mortal Coil are ways to peel for yourself.

 Generating and Spending Soul Shards

 Understanding how to generate and spend Soul Shards is crucial to maximizing your damage as an Affliction Warlock.
 Before going over the rotations, this section will talk about the basics.

 Agony damage will sometimes generate 1 Soul Shard.
 This is the only way for Affliction Warlocks to get Soul Shards and this is why it is extremely important to maintain Agony on as many enemies as possible.

 So now that you know how to generate Soul Shards, here is how you will spend them: